wx-chevalier/Awesome-Lists-and-CheatSheets/DevOps/DevOps-OpenSource-List.md

 - [Terratest #Project#](https://github.com/gruntwork-io/terratest): Terratest is a Go library that makes it easier to write automated tests for your infrastructure code.

-## Linux Admin Interface

-- [Cockpit #Project#](https://github.com/cockpit-project/cockpit): Cockpit is an interactive server admin interface.
-It is easy to use and very light weight.
-Cockpit interacts directly with the operating system from a real Linux session in a browser.

-- [gotty #Project#](https://github.com/yudai/gotty): Share your terminal as a web application.

 ## Infrastructure as Code

 - [Pulumi #Project#](https://github.com/pulumi/pulumi): Pulumi - Modern Infrastructure as Code.
 Any cloud, any language 🚀.